Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 - 2 28- ounce cans of whole peeled tomatoes, crushed with hands

 - ½ teaspoon sugar

 - sea salt and fresh cracked pepper to taste

-- Add in the tomatoes, cumin, paprika, sugar and salt and pepper and mix until combined.
+- Add in the tomatoes, cumin, paprika, sugar, and salt and pepper, and mix until combined.

-- Served with fresh sliced bread.
+- Garnish with optional chopped fresh parsley and serve with fresh sliced artisan bread.